Available Dosage Strengths

 5. Rzepecki AK, Murase JE, Juran R, Fabi SG, McLellan BN.
 Estrogen-deficient skin: The role of topical therapy.
 Int J Womens Dermatol.
 2019 Mar 15;5(2):85-90.
 Accessed July 2025; doi: 10.1016/j.ijwd.2019.01.001.
 PMID: 30997378; PMCID: PMC6451761

-This sheet is a summary.
-It may not cover all possible drug information about this product.
+This information may not cover all possible drug information about this product.
 Call your doctor for medical advice and/or about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.
 A Wells Pharmacy Network pharmacist will be happy to answer any questions.
 For consultation, please call 1-800-622-4510.